CumulusNetworks/docs/content/cumulus-linux-37/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 Peer priority and id: 32768 44:38:39:00:00:12; Peer role: secondary
 ```

+{{%notice note%}}
+The MLAG healthCheck module listens on UDP port 5342.
+If you have not configured a backup VRF, the module listens on all VRFs, which is normal UDP socket behaviour.
+Make sure to configure a backup link and backup VRF so that the MLAG healtcheck module only listens on the backup VRF.
+{{%/notice%}}

 **Comparing VRF and Management VRF Configurations**

 The configuration for both a VRF and management VRF is exactly the same.
 The following example shows a configuration where the backup interface is in a VRF: